 I was able to replicate the motion of a pneumatic cylinder by making cylinders out of straws with small dowels inside to act as the plunger.
 I then used cardboard to create clevises to connect the cylinder onto the mech.
 Every cylinder "works" in the sense that it extends and retracts like it would on full-size build.

-These models are built out of craft-sticks. dowels, cardboard, and straws.
+These models are built using craft-sticks, dowels, cardboard, and straws.

 Stage Dioramas

 I make animatronic show stages for fun at various scales to display figures.
-I started with this 3-stage that is made with modularity and structural integrity.
-It is a frame that allows for backdrop and props to be added with ease.
+I started with the "Rock-afire Explosion" 3-stage, and went on to make more.

 Back to Top